-- 1. A spreadsheet version of the Response Functions used to prepare the tables included in this ARP. - 2.
-A resolution from RGWCD approving the Subdistrict 2023 ARP. - 3.
-The list of Subdistrict Wells included in the 2023 ARP in spreadsheet format matching the list presented in Appendix A - 4.
-A resolution from RGWCD to allow the Subdistrict to allocate Closed Basin Project water in the 2023 ARP. - 5.
-A spreadsheet showing the Subdistrict's breakdown of "Other" wells used to calculate the composite Consumptive Use Ratio in the Response Function. - 6.
+- 1. An electronic copy of the Response Functions used to prepare the tables included in this ARP. - 2.
+The list of Subdistrict Wells included in the 2023 ARP in spreadsheet format matching the list presented in Appendix A - 3.
+A spreadsheet showing the Subdistrict's breakdown of "Other" wells used to calculate

+- the composite Consumptive Use Ratio in the Response Function. - 4.
+A resolution from RGWCD approving the Subdistrict 2023 ARP. - 5.
+A resolution from RGWCD to allow the Subdistrict to allocate Closed Basin Project water in the 2023 ARP. - 6.
 A Forbearance Yield Analysis.
 This is a description of the Subdistrict's approach to estimate the probable yield of replacement sources for the various forbearance contracts with ditches under forbearance agreements.
 A copy of the spreadsheet used in the analysis was provided as supplement to the ARP. - 7.
-Operational Requests to the Division Engineer for the 2023 ARP - The Subdistrict requests to aggregate depletions between Stream Reaches as part of the anticipated operation in 2023. - The Subdistrict requests to aggregate depletions with other Subdistricts during the 2023 ARP year. - The Subdistrict requests the Division Engineer allow a portion of the Closed Basin Project (CBP) production that is generated during the irrigation season to be used to offset the Subdistrict's non-irrigation season depletions, though not to exceed the allocation approved by the CBP Operating Committee.
-This becomes necessary when the depletions owed for all RGWCD Subdistricts combined in any one or more months during the nonirrigation season are greater than the production of the Closed Basin Project production in those months. - The Subdistrict requests the Division Engineer allow aggregation of overpayment and underpayment of depletions among Subdistricts as determined by Response Function calculations made prior to March 1, 2024 using actual stream flows and actual metered groundwater withdrawals for the prior Water Administration Year.
+Operational Requests to the Division Engineer for the 2023 ARP - The Subdistrict requests to aggregate depletions between Stream Reaches as part of the anticipated operation in 2023. - The Subdistrict requests to aggregate depletions with other Subdistricts during the 2023 ARP year. - The Subdistrict requests the Division Engineer allow a portion of the Closed Basin Project (CBP) production that is generated during the irrigation season be used to offset the Subdistrict's non-irrigation season depletions, though not to exceed the allocation approved by the CBP Operating Committee.
+This becomes necessary when the depletions owed for all RGWCD Subdistricts combined in any one or more months during the non-irrigation season are greater than the production of the Closed Basin Project production in those months. - The Subdistrict requests the Division Engineer allow aggregation of overpayment and underpayment of depletions among Subdistricts as determined by Response Function calculations made prior to March 1, 2024 using actual stream flows and actual metered groundwater withdrawals for the prior Water Administration Year.